-It can be difficult to get on the property ladder, even from the offset, as most mortgage lenders won’t make their products available to you, unless you are earning over a certain amount.
+It can be difficult to get on the property ladder, even from the offset, as some mortgage lenders might not make their products available to you unless you are earning over a certain amount.

 9. Can’t save a deposit

-With earnings continuously going towards rent, food, travel and the various other costs of living, this monetary black hole can make it extremely difficult to save enough for a house deposit.
+With earnings continuously going towards rent, food, travel and the various other costs of living, it can be difficult for some to save enough for a house deposit.

 10. Property maintenance

 Maintenance is often taken care of by the landlord or letting agent, unless stated otherwise in the tenancy agreement.
 This is a popular reason to continue renting, as it will save you from having to spend time and money on the property.

 Disclaimer: The opinions and views expressed in the above article are those of the author only and are for guidance purposes only.
 The author disclaims any liability for reliance upon those opinions and would encourage readers to rely upon more than one source before making a decision based on the information.